 The regular eating and canning pears are called European pears.
 Pear trees in the landscape can add strong vertical lines.
 Bees generally are not as attracted to pear blossoms as they are to apple blossoms.

-All pear trees will pollinate each other except Seckel and Bartlett varieties.
 Pear trees should be planted close to each other, within 100 feet or so.
 Some early blooming European pears will cross-pollinate with late blooming Asian pears.
-Combination pear trees, with more than one variety grafted onto one stem are also
+Combination pear trees, with more than one variety grafted onto one stem, are also

-available and a good option for small yards.
+available and a good option for small gardens.
+These too come in

 European Pear pollination chart (PDF